NativeScript/nativescript-fresco/README.md

 - **roundAsCircle**

-Boolean value used for determining if the image should be rounded as a circle.
+Boolean value used for determining if the image will be rounded as a circle.
 Its default value is false.
 If set to true the image will be rounder to a circle.

 - **roundedCornerRadius**